 Many stroke patients struggle with “normal movement” after stroke because of spasticity and synergy patterns.

 Spasticity involves stiffness of the affected muscles.
 If there is spasticity in your arm or hand, It can be difficult to open your palm or reach for an object on a shelf.

 Synergy patterns disrupt “normal movement” by causing muscles in your arms or legs to misfire with purposeful and non-purposeful movement.
 This can cause the shoulder to hike when you try to move your affected arm forward, for example.
 Synergy patterns can also occur during non-purposeful movement, like sneezing.

 Patients should view these “problems” as signs of recovery from stroke, because they are!

 The presence of spasticity means that the patient is not paralyzed.
 And the onset of synergy patterns means that movement is returning to the body.

 Spasticity and synergy patterns will diminish over time as long as the patient continues with physical therapy and rehabilitation.
 Mobility will improve as a result.

-Then, somewhere along the way, the stroke patient will outgrow the need for certain compensatory strategies.
+Then, somewhere along the way, you may outgrow the need for certain compensatory strategies.
 But when?